torralba-lab/im2recipe-Pytorch/README.md

 If you find this code useful, please consider citing:

 ```
+@article{marin2018learning,
+  title = {Recipe1M: A Dataset for Learning Cross-Modal Embeddings for Cooking Recipes and Food Images},
+  author = {Marin, Javier and Biswas, Aritro and Ofli, Ferda and Hynes, Nicholas and
+  Salvador, Amaia and Aytar, Yusuf and Weber, Ingmar and Torralba, Antonio},
+  journal = {arXiv preprint arXiv:1810.06553},
+  year = {2018}
+}

 @inproceedings{salvador2017learning,
   title={Learning Cross-modal Embeddings for Cooking Recipes and Food Images},
   author={Salvador, Amaia and Hynes, Nicholas and Aytar, Yusuf and Marin, Javier and